vishwajeeta/blockchain_testing/Huff, Yul,contract Oppcode disassembly/notes.md

 ```

 *macro essentially are functions
-this is how we define macro which is basically a function.
+this is how we define macro which is basically a function in huff
 <!-- its essentiall huff but for redability using solidity -->

 ```solidity